The Parlour @ Gerald’s Bar – Carlton North – Saturday 21 March 2026 – Dinner

 Here’s a map of the following places: Merimbula

 Accommodation – we stayed at Beach Cabins Merimbula and it is everything you could hope for a family beach holiday.
-It is in a tremendous location close to the Short Point beach (technically Tura, but much closer to Merimbula town).
+It is in a tremendous location 200m from Short Point beach.
 The owners are helpful and friendly, and the pool is clean (but due to the lower than usual temperatures over this period it was definitely fresh!)

 Worthy of a New Year’s Eve feed? – Umi-Ko Izakaya is a sister restaurant to Monti Bar and Restaurant which we didn’t get to try.
 In the mood for a lot of great food, we tried a bunch of offerings at Umi-Ko and everything was impressive, even more so for the fact the restaurant was fully booked and heaving, with one table after another.
 Yet another venue along Merimbula Drive, the applause for this Japanese Izakaya was reverberating all around the restaurant and beyond.